wko27/blog/_daily/2022-11-28-Midnight_Traffic.md

 * Dad made a lemon orzo recipe that I sent him!
   * unfortunately, he couldn't find orzo
   * he also didn't want to use the lemon since it was expensive
+  * well one out of three makes a so-so soup
 * oddly jetlagged today
   * weird headache
   * maybe napped too long